Silicon Valley voters just demanded that tech companies be responsible for their communities

 Related: The dirty political fight to get tech’s richest companies to give less than 1% to the homeless

 The relationship between business and government is more contentious in East Palo Alto, says city council member Carlos Romero.
 Developers balked at Measure HH, a parcel tax on landlords of $2.50 per square foot per year on commercial properties over 25,000 square feet, he says.
 “When we proposed this tax, the business community, they essentially were up in arms saying, ‘Why should we pay for any of this?'” says Romero.
-But voters appeared to be on track to approve the measure late on election night.
+But voters approved the measure overwhelmingly, giving it 70% of the vote.

 Unlike Mountain View, tech companies are new to East Palo Alto.
 Only recently have they branched out of richer cities, like posh neighboring Palo Alto, to this lower-income, predominantly Latinx community.
 (Amazon, for instance, leased a more than 200,000-square-foot space in 2017.)